pratikpatelx/Flashy/flashy_website/index.rst

 Flashcard Decks
 ---------------

 Users will be able to create and manage decks consisting of different types of flashcards.
 Users will be able to create a deck and name it whatever they like.
-This allows the users to keep there flashcards organized.
-Users will also be able edit and delete their decks at their will.
+This allows the users to keep their flashcards organized.
+Users will also be able edit and delete their decks at will.

 .. raw:: html